AbdulMoiz2493/Multi-Agent-System-BSE-7A/README.md

     1. Set `mode: "cloud"` or `mode: "auto"` in `config/settings.yaml`.
     2. Create a `.env` file by copying `.env.example`.
     3. Fill in your `GEMINI_API_URL` and `GEMINI_API_KEY` in the `.env` file.

+## Peer Collaboration Agent

+The **Peer Collaboration Agent** analyzes team discussions and provides insights on:

+*   **Participation Analysis:** Identifies active and inactive team members based on message counts
+*   **Sentiment Analysis:** Uses TextBlob to analyze the overall tone of discussions (positive, negative, or neutral)
+*   **Topic Extraction:** Identifies dominant topics and keywords from discussion logs
+*   **Engagement Scoring:** Computes engagement scores based on participation and sentiment
+*   **Suggestions:** Provides recommendations for improving team collaboration

+**Features:**
+- Analyzes discussion logs from team meetings or chat conversations
+- Provides actionable insights for team leads and managers
+- Helps identify communication gaps and engagement issues
+- Runs on port 5020 by default

 ## Running Tests